openzipkin/zipkin/zipkin-lens/README.md

 some notable new aspects borrowed or adapted from others.

 ### Overall Design
-Zipkin Lens was originally an internal Ui to LINE called IMON.
+Zipkin Lens was originally an internal UI at LINE called IMON.
 One driving feature was to allow site-specific tags like "Phase" and "Instance Id" to be choices for trace queries.
-The Ui was originally matching color schemes of other tools like Grafana and fit in with the Observability ecosystem of LINE engineering.
+The UI was originally matching color schemes of other tools like Grafana and fit in with the Observability ecosystem of LINE engineering.
 IMON was created by Igarashi Takuma and Huy Do who later contributed it as the initial version of Zipkin Lens.